oarcscience/ith.oarc.science/cla/plu/index.md

----
-title: "The Works of Plutarch"
-titleh1: "The Works of Plutarch"
+# The Works of Plutarch

 Plutarch was born in 46 C.E. in Chaeronea, in Boeotia, Greece, and died about 119-127.
 He was one of the two priests of Apollo at the Oracle of